SimonKenyonShepard/docs/remoteTeamsCatalogue.md

 ## Types of team I have seen

-* One site co-located teams
+* One site internal co-located teams
-* Multi-site co-located teams
+* Multi-site internal co-located teams
 * One/multi site distributed teams
 	* with local satellite workers
 	* with distant satellite workers